cephasteom/ZMod/README.md

 ## TODO
 * expose output bus through the class and provide connect() method.
 Without args, just to destination.
-* make tone library a class
-* Install typedocs and generate docs from library
+* REmove typedocs.
+Parse REadme as JSON, inject into Vite and generate docs that way
 * signals synced to transport
 * `ZM.start()` starts the transport
 * `ZM.stop()` stops the transport, letting any reverb tail die away